sekika/kaidoku/docs/level.md

 ## Selection of level and problem

-In the [sudoku](online version), you can select the level from the pulldown menu and number from the textbox.
+In the [online version](sudoku), you can select the level from the pulldown menu and number from the textbox.

 In the commandline version of kaidoku, you can select the level with `l level`.
 For example, to select level 5,